theimowski/master-thesis/docs/section-paradigms.md

 With the SOLID acronym, Bob C. Martin {{{martin2003agile}}} presents set of five principles that ensure software to be maintainable.
 Multiple design patterns described in the famous Design Patterns book {{{gamma1994design}}} demonstrate common approaches that address cross cutting concerns in Object-Oriented program.
 While it is certainly a good thing that such patterns are established for software engineers to follow, majority of them tend to be quite cumbersome and utilizing them cause complexity of software to grow exponentially.
-Many of the standardized patterns seem to **solve problems that the Object-Oriented programming caused** itself.
+Many of the standardized patterns seem to **solve problems that the Object-Oriented programming introduced** itself.

 ### Referential opacity